 Different methods have been proposed to determine topographic shielding factors.
-A very common way is to record pairs of azimuths (0-360°) and corresponding elevation angles (0-90°) of characteristic points on the horizon with an inclinometer in the field (cf. Balco, 2018).
+A very common way is to record pairs of azimuths (0-360°) and corresponding elevation angles (0-90°) of characteristic points on the horizon with an inclinometer in

+- 55 the field (cf. Balco, 2018).
 To determine self-shielding of a dipping surface, strike and dip of the sampling surface are recorded with a geological compass.
-The pairs of azimuth and elevation angles as well as the strike and dip of the sampling surfaces can be converted in a shielding factor with tools, such as the online calculator available at http://stoneage.ice-d.org/math/skyline/skyline\in.html (last access: 14 January 2022) or the CosmoCalc Microsoft Excel add-in (Vermeesch, 2007).
-However, this approach is time-consuming and may lead to inconsistencies and uncertainties, as the quality of the field measurements strongly depend on the experience of the investigator (Li, 2013).
+The pairs of azimuth and elevation angles as well as the strike and dip of the sampling surfaces can be converted in a shielding factor with tools, such as the online calculator available at http://stoneage.iced.org/math/skyline/skyline_in.html (last access: 14 January 2022) or the CosmoCalc Microsoft Excel add-in (Vermeesch, 2007).
+However, this approach is time-consuming and may lead to inconsistencies and uncertainties, as the quality of the - 60 calculated shielding factors strongly depend on the experience of the investigator (Li, 2013).
 Furthermore, bad weather conditions may prevent recording azimuth and elevation angles in the field (Fernández-Fernández et al., 2020).

 Codilean (2006) first introduced a geographical information system (GIS)-based approach which enables calculating shielding factors with digital elevation models (DEMs).
-Li (2013) later implemented this approach in a toolbox for the ESRI ArcGIS software.
+Li (2013) later implemented this approach in a toolbox for the ESRI ArcGIS

+- 65 software.
 His toolbox allows for calculating the topographic shielding factor for each cell of the input-raster.
 As this approach is computationally very inefficient for discrete sampling sites, such as moraine boulders, Li (2018) later developed a second toolbox.
-He pointed out that calculating shielding factors with his point-based toolbox has several advantages: the approach is less subjective than deriving shielding factors from field measurements, it saves time during fieldwork, elevation data, such as DEMs derived from data of the Shuttle Radar Topography Mission (SRTM; NASA Jet Propulsion Laboratory, 2013), are freely available, and this method is independent of weather conditions during sampling.
-Since its release, the toolbox has been adopted in several studies on glacier variations (e.g. Oliva et al., 2019; Rudolph et al., 2020; Fernández-Fernández et al., 2020; Baroni et al., 2021).
+He pointed out that calculating shielding factors with his point-based toolbox has several advantages: the approach is less subjective than deriving shielding factors from field measurements, it saves time during fieldwork, elevation data, such as DEMs acquired during the Shuttle Radar Topography Mission (NASA Jet Propulsion Laboratory, 2013), is freely available, - 70 and this method is independent of weather conditions during sampling.
+Since its release, the toolbox has been adopted in several studies on glacier variations (Oliva et al., 2019; Rudolph et al., 2020; Fernández-Fernández et al., 2020; Baroni et al., 2021).
 Unfortunately, Li (2018) only compared the output of the toolbox with 10 field data-based shielding factors.
+For validation, he used DEMs acquired during the shuttle radar topography mission (SRTM; Rabus et al., 2003; Farr et al., 2007) with xy-resolutions of 90 and 30 m as well as the High Mountain Asia 8 m-DEM (Shean, 2017).
+Although the shielding factors

-Although the shielding factors derived with the toolbox agreed well with field data-based shielding factors, the validation of the toolbox is not satisfactory due to the small sample size (n < 30).
+75 derived with the toolbox agreed well with field data-based shielding factors, the validation of the toolbox is not satisfactory due to the small sample size ($n \ll 30$).

-Currently, Be CRE dating is being applied to moraines at different localities in the southern Black Forest, Germany.
+Currently, 10Be CRE dating is being applied to moraines at different localities in the southern Black Forest, Germany.
 Pairs of azimuth and elevation angles were recorded at 37 sampling surfaces on moraine boulders during fieldwork in 2019-2021.